rpatel9877/deep-learning-challenge/README.md

 Data Preprocessing

-What variable(s) are the target(s) for your model?
+1. What variable(s) are the target(s) for your model?

-   The target variable is the 'IS_SUCCESSFUL' column from application_df
+- The target variable is the 'IS_SUCCESSFUL' column.

-What variable(s) are the features for your model?
+2. What variable(s) are the features for your model?

-   The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe
+- The feature variables are every other column.

-What variable(s) should be removed from the input data because they are neither targets nor features?
+3. What variable(s) should be removed from the input data because they are neither targets nor features?

-   Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.
+- The 'EIN' and 'NAME' columns were dropped because they were not targets nor features in the dataset.

 Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+4. How many neurons, layers, and activation functions did you select for your neural network model, and why?

+- I used 10 hidde nnodes for layer 1 and 5 nodes for layer 2.
+I chose this as a estimate i thought would work.

-Were you able to achieve the target model performance?
+5. Were you able to achieve the target model performance?

+- The model only reached 72.5% accuaracy

-What steps did you take in your attempts to increase model performance?
+6. What steps did you take in your attempts to increase model performance?

-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
--
+- I added layers, removed columns, and added more hidden nodes in order to achieve a higher accuracy.

+Summary:
+- The model was 72.5% accurate in predicting successful applicants.
+Using a model with a more correlating input and output would result in a higher prediction accuracy.
+This could be acheived by doing more extensive data cleaning.